OnionIoT/documentation/docs/introduction/intro.md

 - We encourage you to create an issue on GitHub.
 - See the [Feedback and Suggestions](./feedback) section for more details.

-We strive to keep open channels of communication with our customers and allow them an opportunity to provide feedback and share their insights.
+We strive to keep open channels of communication with our users and allow them an opportunity to provide feedback and share their insights.
 Our open communication policy also includes our product development plans and documentation decisions.

 Thank you for your interest in the Omega product line.